Jackevansevo/Blog/content/2024-python-monorepo-tooling-with-pants.md

 A big challenge we face is that each deployment artifact has a different subset of modules/requirements/dependencies.

-The below image demonstrates a simplified overview of our monorpeo.
+The below image demonstrates a simplified overview of our monorepo.
 The colours indicate where shared library code in our repo might be shared across multiple deployable artifacts.